 The operations of the Partnership are subject to the federal Clean Air Act and comparable state and local statutes.
 The Clean Air Act Amendments of 1990 (the "Clean Air Act") will require most industrial operations in the United States to incur future capital expenditures in order to meet the air emission control standards that are to be developed and implemented by the EPA and state environmental agencies during the next decade.
 Pursuant to the Clean Air Act, any Partnership facilities that emit volatile organic compounds or nitrogen oxides and are located in ozone non-attainment areas will face increasingly stringent regulations, including requirements that certain sources install the reasonably available control technology.
 The EPA is also required to promulgate new regulations governing the emissions of hazardous air pollutants.
 Some of the Partnership's facilities are included within the categories of hazardous air pollutant sources which will be affected by these regulations.
+The Partnership does not anticipate that changes currently required by the Clean Air Act hazardous air pollutant regulations will have a material adverse effect on the Partnership.

 The Clean Air Act also introduced the new concept of federal operating permits for major sources of air emissions.
 Under this program, one federal operating permit (a "Title V" permit) will be issued.
-The permit will act as an umbrella that includes all other federal, state and local preconstruction and/or operating permit provisions, emission standards, grandfathered rates, and recordkeeping, reporting, and monitoring requirements in a single document.
+The permit will act as an umbrella that includes all other federal, state and local preconstruction and/or operating permit provisions, emission standards, grandfathered rates, and record keeping, reporting, and monitoring requirements in a single document.
 The federal operating permit will be the tool that the public and regulatory agencies use to review and enforce a site's compliance with all aspects of clean air regulation at the federal, state and local level.
+The

-The Partnership expects approximately ten of its facilities to apply for and obtain these federal operating permits in the next two years.
+Partnership expects approximately ten of its facilities to apply for and obtain these federal operating permits in the next two years.